moltenform/labs_youthful_projects/src/csdownloadvid/doc/downloadinternetvids.md

 Here's how to download videos in CsDownloadVid,

-* Open `CsDownloadVid`, click "Start", and click "Download a video".
+* Open `CsDownloadVid`, click "Start", and click "Download a video"

-* Click "Get updates" to ensure you have the latest ytdl.
+* Click "Get updates" to ensure you have the latest ytdl

-* Enter a URL and click "Go to next step".
+* Enter a URL and click "Go to next step"

 * After a few seconds, you'll see different download quality choices.
 Select one of the choices and click "Go to next step".